ceford/cefjdemos-data-jdm-developer-en/articles/getting-started/developer-required-software.md

 - **P: PHP** scripting language.
 A widely used scripting language.
 There is no alternative as Joomla is coded in PHP.

-In addition to thee items you will also need:
+In addition to these items you will also need:

 - **phpMyAdmin** a tool used for managing MySQL and MariaDB databases.
 - **xDebug** an extension to PHP used for debugging.